 ADA is the digital currency that powers Cardano, a 3rd generation blockchain platform.
 It is named after Augusta Ada King, the first computer programmer who lived between 1815 and 1852.
 As Cardano’s currency, ADA is used in the platform’s proof of stake (PoS) consensus mechanism to reward its users for participating in the staking pool.

-Although ADA and ETH are similar in multiple ways, including employing a similar blockchain securing mechanism (PoS), ADA is relatively cheaper than ETH.
+Although ADA and ETH are similar in multiple ways, including employing a similar blockchain securing mechanism (PoS), ADA coins are relatively cheaper than ETH.
 That’s essential as the Cardano ecosystem is planned to offer advanced dApp capabilities that need low operational costs to be profitable.

 Moreover, while ETH is more market-established, ADA has substantial backing.
 It has a strong team and money for development, and its system is open for review.